kmiazek/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis

-<b>IMPORTANT: This code has ben written before changes in the Twitter.
-I am uploading this for display and to archive it.
-Due to fast changes on the platform, this code might not work as intended. </b>
+<b>IMPORTANT: This code has ben written before Twitter ownership changes.
+I am uploading this for reference and to archive it.
+Due to fast changes on the platform, this code might not work as initially intended. </b>

 This script performs sentiment analysis on tweets containing a specific hashtag.
 It searches for the hashtag, retrieves the tweets, cleans the tweet text, performs sentiment analysis using a pre-trained RoBERTa model, and outputs the results in a DataFrame.